Bios

 Mr. Bazoian joined Rabobank International’s Securitization business in 2004 from CIBC World Markets where he was an Executive Director in the investment bank’s New York Asset Securitization Group, focused on originating and transacting middle market loan warehouse facilities and CLOs, wholesale dealer floor plans, trade receivables, equipment leases as well as future flow sports and entertainment transactions.
 Starting with CIBC in 1996, Mr. Bazoian worked in several of the investment bank’s businesses including Credit Risk Management and Corporate Finance (with a focus on middle market mezzanine debt financing and corporate restructuring).

-Managing Partner, Fourth Pillar
+Managing Partner, Lazard

 rio caraeff

-“The Next Establishment, The Hollywood Reporter's “Digital Power 50”, Fortune’s “40 Under 40”, Fast Company’s “100 Most Creative People in Business” and Evening Standard's “London's Most Influential”.
-Passionately supporting creators, artists and developers on their journey is his life focus and mission.
+He has been featured in Billboard’s “The Power 100” and “40 Under 40”, Vanity Fair's “The Next Establishment, The Hollywood Reporter's “Digital Power 50”, Fortune’s “40 Under 40”, Fast Company’s “100 Most Creative People in Business” and Evening Standard's “London's Most Influential”.

-CEO, BMG
+CEO, Musixmatch

 Denise Colletta